CollierDalton/ou-chess2v2/README.md

 # 2v2 Chess
 ###### Chris Dalton Cole Dalton and Matt Kish
 Chess with a twist.
 Teams of two, where each player controls a half of a team (Queen, Bishop, Knight, Rook, and pawns) while each team also has to share their King (and a pawn).

+RUN "playchess.py" TO RUN THE PROGRAM

 <!---
 Useful tools for README.md:
 *this is italics*